Same Day Hip Replacement Surgery | Minimally invasive hip replacement

 Many people that we see with hip pain are in our offices because they are exploring options to an already recommended traditional hip replacement surgery.
 Two of the options they are exploring to their hip replacement recommendation are a same day hip replacement and Prolotherapy and/or stem cell therapy.
 In this article we will present information on these options.

-The realistic expectation of same day hip replacement
+The realistic expectation of same day hip replacement: Same day hip replacement is not right for everyone

 - “Patients should understand that published studies that have examined same-day and early discharge protocols after total hip replacement have been done in highly selected patient groups operated on by senior surgeons in a nonrandomized fashion without control subjects.”